roryogorman/Crafts-by-Ainhoa/README.md

 * This website is also being built to market the crafting products created by the 'Crafts by Ainhoa' company.
 The aim is to give a web presence to the company, attract both new customers & those familiar with her work, showcase & sell the merchandise.

-The website is designed to be accessed and viewed on all samrt devices, laptops & PCs.
+The website is designed to be accessed and viewed on all smart devices, laptops & PCs.
 ***

 ## User Experience

 ### User Stories